 It definitely makes my mouth water.
 This dish is my father’s invention – well sort of.
-Years ago, he was buying groceries at the local market and saw a particularly fresh looking piece of fish head.
+Years ago, while he was buying groceries at the local market, he saw a particularly fresh looking piece of fish head.
 Being a fish lover, he was tempted to buy it but didn’t know how to prepare it.

-I haven’t had braised fuchuk fish head for years.
+I haven’t had this dish for years.
 On my recent trip to Ipoh, I had an intense craving for it, so I asked Dad if he could cook it for me.
 It was just as good as I remembered it.
 Thanks Dad!
 Next time my turn 🙂

 Braised Fuchuk Fish Head

 - 1 medium-size fish head, halved and salted